 \subsection{EIGO}

-As a means to establish an experimental workflow for this work, we have developed the Evolutionary Image Generation Optimization (EIGO) engine, primarily built for embeddings optimization with CMA-ES and its variants, but at this time also including Adam for comparison reasons.
-EIGO is publicly available on GitHub \footnote{\url{https://github.com/domiciopereiraneto/eigo}}, where a walkthrough Jupyter Notebook is provided, together with the libraries developed during this work.
+To support the experimental workflow, we developed the Evolutionary Image Generation Optimization (EIGO) engine.
+EIGO is primarily designed for embedding optimization with CMA-ES and its variants, and Adam is included for comparison.
+EIGO is publicly available on GitHub \footnote{https://github.com/domiciopereiraneto/eigo} A walkthrough Jupyter Notebook is also provided along with the libraries developed for this work.

-The EIGO engine's architecture is presented in Figure \ref{fig:framework}.
+The architecture of the EIGO engine is illustrated in Figure~\ref{fig:framework}.

-The engine's workflow is set as follows: a user prompt is encoded by the generative model's text encoder into the initial prompt embedding vector.
-An initial image is generated without optimization from the input embeddings, which is then evaluated based on a weighted combination of metrics.
-The optimization algorithm updates the embedding vector in order to maximize the defined evaluation metrics.
-This cycle between the generative model and the optimization algorithm continues until a given number of iterations are completed or if a time limit is reached.
-The final result is the best image attained during the optimization run according to the highest weighted sum of the evaluation metrics.
+EIGO operates as follows: The text encoder of the generative model encodes a given prompt into an initial prompt-embedding vector.
+An initial image is then generated from the input embeddings without optimization and assessed using a weighted combination of metrics.
+The optimization algorithm updates the embedding vector to maximize the selected objective.
+This cycle between the generative model and the optimization algorithm continues until a specified number of iterations is completed or a time limit is reached.
+The final result is the best image obtained during the optimization run, determined by the highest weighted objective value.

-Although this first iteration of the engine is tied to specific generation, optimization, and evaluation components, our objective is to evolve EIGO into a modular framework capable of optimizing the image generation of other diffusion models with different sets of evaluation metrics and optimization algorithms in a seamless manner.